-Yes, they're expensive, but the Fjallraven Keb hiking pants will see you right on any outdoor adventure.
-In fact, if hiking and hillwalking is your thing, you'll probably already know about these best-selling award-winners.
+The Fjallraven Keb hiking pants are available in men's and women's cuts (whereas the Keb Agile, above, is currently men's only).
+They're heavier weight than the Agile version, but they're still an outstanding walking trouser.
 Up close the first thing you'll notice is the use of two completely different fabrics.
-The main one is a polyester/elastane mix that gives you silky stretch where you need it, with Fjallraven's own G-1000 Eco fabric (made with recycled polyester) toughening-up the legs, bum and knees, the latter cleverly articulated, which makes ascents so much easier.
+The main one is a polyester / elastane mix that gives you silky stretch where you need it, with Fjallraven's own G-1000 Eco fabric (made with recycled polyester) toughening-up the legs, bum and knees, the latter cleverly articulated, which makes ascents so much easier.
 There are also ventilation zips along the thighs and calves, to let air in on hot days.
 However, it's the thigh pockets we love most; one popper, one zipped, they're the perfect place to store a phone (and maybe a small hip-flask) when hiking.
 Technically speaking, the Keb trousers are at the peak.

 Head to our Fjallraven Keb hiking trousers review to find out more – we tested out the 'Curved' version, cut specifically for women's bodies.